 Hangouts vs Skype for business use

 For that reason, both companies have paid services aimed at businesses, big and small.
 Google has two: Hangouts Chat and Hangouts Meet.
 The first one allows for secure team messaging, either one-on-one or within a group chat.
-Hangouts Meet, on the other hand, is a video and voice conferencing tool that allows for up to 250 participants per call on its most expensive plan.
+Hangouts Meet, on the other hand, is a video and voice conferencing tool for up to 250 participants per call on its most expensive plan.